-Dr. Collins will be accepting students into her lab for the 2015-2016 academic year.
+Dr. Collins will not be accepting students into her lab for the 2023-2024 academic year.

 Feeney, B. C. & Collins, N. L. (2014).
 A new look at social support: A theoretical perspective on thriving through relationships.
 Personality and Social Psychology Review.